mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 And if we want to use a *$test* operator, the *$match stage* must be the first stage in a *pipeline*.
 If *$match* is the first stage, it can take advantage of *indexes, which increases the speed of our queries.
 Again, $match should come early in our pipelines*.
 As a reminder and for reference, you can find a link to this page just below the video.
 We encourage you to bookmark this page for future reference.

 Here's an example of *$match* in use.
 If I ask you the following *aggregation*, which filters the solar system collection, allowing only documents with types that don't equal *star* through, I can see that I get the results I expected.
-To show that *$match uses the MongoDB query syntax*, let's use *find* to see if we get identical results.
-The same results.
-Let's observe this another way.

 ```javascript
 MongoDB Enterprise Cluster0-shard-0:PRIMARY> db.solarSystem.aggregate([{